-Taramundi is a very beautiful and picturesque town in the middle of the Mountains in the Mancomunidad de Oscos-Eo.
+Taramundi is a very beautiful and picturesque town in the middle of the Mountains of Asturias in the Mancomunidad de Oscos-Eo.

 One thing that defines Taramundi is the amazing mountain surrounds and the pastures dotted throughout with Teitos, which are old thatched roofed huts made of heather.
 The huts where used to protect both the farmers and cattle from inclement weather as livestock was moved from mountain fields to low lying pastures during spring or autumn.

 The streams and rivers of Taramundi run abundant with crisp clean mountain water and you will find many well preserved old water mills still utilising the energy the rivers provide.
 The mills play a big part in local mythology and songs as they were used during early stages of the iron industry and for grinding grain throughout the area of Oscos-Eo.
 Some of the best examples of these mills are the “Mill Museum of Mazonovo” and the “Etnographic zone Os Teixois”, declared of Cultural Interest in 2005, which are a fantastic learning experience for adults and kids.